qduOliver/LIMVSOD/k-means/readme.md

 Then,7motionValue_choose.py and 8second_julei.py filter positive and negative samples by motion value and distance to the center of the class, respectively.

-Finally 9firsttrain_data.py got the data used to train the classifier for the first time.
+Finally 9first_train_data.py got the train data used to train the classifier for the first time.